venkys-io/Code-Blogs/Trees/Easy/wordseach.md

 JAVASCRIPT

 Note that each time you run the program, the output will be different as the words are placed randomly in the grid.

+**Test Case 1: Null List of Words**

+- Input:

+Enter the words to include in the puzzle (separated by spaces):
+Enter the size of the puzzle grid: 5

+Explanation: In this case, an empty list of words is provided.
+The output should be an empty grid with random letters.

+**Test Case 2: True Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): C++ CODE SEARCH Enter the size of the puzzle grid: 8

+Explanation: The input includes words "C++," "CODE," and "SEARCH."
+The program should generate a word search grid containing these words in random directions

+**Test Case 3: False Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): PROGRAMMING PUZZLE Enter the size of the puzzle grid: 4

+Explanation: The grid size is too small to accommodate the words "PROGRAMMING" and "PUZZLE" in any direction.
+The output should be a grid with random letters.

 ## TIME AND SPACE COMPLEXITY